b-marcum/brandonmarcum/content/posts/2023/my-first-post.md

 ## Hello world!

-I'm still working on getting the site setup at the moment and don't really have too much to say at the moment but stay tuned.
+I'm still doing initial setup for this site at the moment and don't really have too much to say.
+Stay tuned for more.

 ¯\\_(ツ)_/¯